 How much can you get if you resell a diamond, anyway?

-Years ago, jewelers would tell their customers that buying diamonds were a good investment.
+Years ago, jewelers would tell their customers that buying diamonds was a good investment.
 Unfortunately, that isn’t the case.
-Unless you’re a diamond whole seller, you shouldn’t look at purchasing a diamond (or any precious gemstone, actually) as a way to make money.
+Unless you’re a diamond wholesaler, you shouldn’t look at purchasing a diamond (or any precious gemstone, actually) as a way to make money.

 Most traditional jewelry stores don’t “buy back” diamonds.
 They will, however, take your old diamond back if you want to upgrade to a bigger stone.
 But at a significant investment.